antipole2/VDR2/README.md

 NB If you want to run the script when not online, you will need to save it to a local file.

+## Updates

+This script has automatic checking for updates.

 ## Discussions

-To discuss this script's functionality, use the Discussions tab aboove.
+To discuss this script's functionality, use the Discussions tab above.

 ## Technical note

 The script options are stored in the console's `_remember` variable.
-They thus endure between script runs and across OpenCPN restarts (proviided OpenCPN quits gracefully).
+They thus endure between script runs and across OpenCPN restarts (provided OpenCPN quits gracefully).
 The `_remember` variable is unique to the console.
 Should you run the script in a different console, it will have fresh option settings.